ItsSnirLevi/SimplCalc/README.md

-## SimpleCalc Interpreter
+## SimplCalc Interpreter

-The SimpleCalc Interpreter is a Python program designed to interpret and execute scripts written in the SimpleCalc language.
-SimpleCalc is a simple scripting language with support for basic prefix arithmetic operations, variable assignment, conditionals, loops, and printing.
+The SimplCalc Interpreter is a Python program designed to interpret and execute scripts written in the SimplCalc language.
+SimplCalc is a simple scripting language with support for basic prefix arithmetic operations, variable assignment, conditionals, loops, and printing.

 ### Features